 We include this section towards the beginning of this guide to emphasize its importance.
 All “large deposits” showing up on bank statements must be explained and/or “paper-trailed.”
 Deposits as small as $500 that are from “mattress money,” untraceable foreign bank accounts, or cash payments of any kind can render an entire bank account invalid and unusable for qualifying purposes.
 Borrowers need to keep a paper-trail of every large deposit, and if they need to make large deposits that are difficult to paper-trail, we encourage them to contact us first.

-We strongly recommend the assistance of an experienced Realtor.
-Experienced Realtors have access to the Multiple Listing Service and can better assess all the properties available in a buyer’s price range.
-Realtors know the local market much better in most cases, and can help buyers avoid purchases that are not in their best interest.
-Appropriate offer-prices can be difficult to assess, and a Realtor’s guidance is crucial in a competitive market.
-Without a realtor’s expert guidance, buyers might pay too much or offer too little and not get the house they want.
-Realtors also make sure buyers’ rights are adequately protected and that they get all of the necessary “Inspections” (see below) done properly.
-And finally, Realtors help buyers effectively negotiate for “Seller Credits” (see below) for closing costs and repairs, among other things.
-Please let us know if you need a Realtor referral; we know experienced Realtors in most major markets throughout California.
+We strongly recommend the assistance of an experienced Real Estate Agent.
+Experienced Real Estate Agents have access to the Multiple Listing Service (MLS) and can better assess all the properties available in a buyer’s price range.
+Real Estate Agents know the local market much better in most cases, and can help buyers avoid purchases that are not in their best interest.
+Appropriate offer-prices can be difficult to assess, and a Real Estate Agent’s guidance is crucial in a competitive market.
+Without a Real Estate Agent’s expert guidance, buyers might pay too much or offer too little and not get the house they want.
+Real Estate Agents also make sure buyers’ rights are adequately protected and that they get all of the necessary “Inspections” (see below) done properly.
+And finally, Real Estate Agents help buyers effectively negotiate for “Seller Credits” (see below) for closing costs and repairs, among other things.
+Please let us know if you need a Real Estate Agent referral; we know experienced Real Estate Agents in most major markets throughout California.

 When buyers find a house they like, their Realtor will write an offer on their behalf and submit it to the Listing Agent (the Realtor who “listed” the house for the seller).
 Buyers’ offers will not be taken seriously, however, unless they are accompanied with a formal “Pre-Approval Letter,” as we mentioned above.
 Buyers’ Realtors usually tell us what the offering price is and we then send a formal Pre-Approval Letter tailored to the exact offering price.
 We recommend that buyers do not use a single Pre-Approval Letter that indicates the maximum purchase price a buyer qualifies for because it may indicate a willingness to pay a higher price to the seller.
 Often a seller, through his agent, will counter a buyer’s offer with a higher price or different terms.
 Buyers and sellers can go through several iterations of this before finally agreeing on the price and terms.